blumenthal/ubx_robotscenegraph/README.md

 Then enter the following command and hit enter:
 ```
+ scene_setup()
  start_all()
+ fbx_setup()
 ```

+####Verify that it works

-The system state can be observed in a browser by entering http://localhost:8888/ as URL.
+* The system state can be observed in a browser by entering [http://localhost:8888/](http://localhost:8888/) as URL.

+* Type ``p()`` into the interactive console of the SWM followed by pressing the return key.
+Then open a second terminal and call ``./show.sg``.
+  Note, the graphiz package need to be installed first.

-Other examples can be obtained from the [examples section](examples).
+* Other examples on how to use it can be obtained from the [examples section](examples).

 ### Interaction with a SHERPA World Model

-In general there are __three__ possibilities to interact with the *SHERPA World Model*:
+In general there are multiple possibilities to interact with the *SHERPA World Model*:

+1. By using the [JSON API](examples/json_api/README.md).
+It allows to send graph operations encoded as JSON messages via Zyre or ZMQ.

+2. By using the [C client library](examples/zyre/README.md) that wraps (a subset) of the JSON API.

-1. By embedding a new *World Model Agent* in a process.
+3. By embedding a new *World Model Agent* in a process.
 It allows to [querie] (http://www.best-of-robotics.org/brics_3d/classbrics__3d_1_1rsg_1_1ISceneGraphQuery.html) and [update](http://www.best-of-robotics.org/brics_3d/classbrics__3d_1_1rsg_1_1ISceneGraphUpdate.html) all data via the C++ API.
-In order to use it, a dedicated *World Model Agent* has to be spawned, the communication infrastructure (ZMQ) has to be added manually and it has to be connected to the other *World Model Agent* of the *SHERPA World Model*.
+In order to use it, a dedicated *World Model Agent* has to be spawned, the communication infrastructure (Zyre) has to be added manually and it has to be connected to the other *World Model Agent* of the *SHERPA World Model*.

-2. By using the [JSON API](examples/json_api/README.md).
-It allows to send graph operations encoded as JSON messages via Zyre or ZMQ.
-The distribution of the [Task Specification Tree](examples/tst/README.md) makes use of this API.

-3. By creation of a dedicated *bridge* as done for ROS [TF](https://github.com/blumenthal/sherpa_world_model_tf_bridge) trees.
-Please note, that the implementation of the TF bridge embeds a *World Model Agent* as stated my method 1 and serves as a good reference example.
+4. By creation of a dedicated *bridge* as done for [KnowRob](https://github.com/blumenthal/sherpa_world_model_knowrob_bridge) trees.
+Please note, that the implementation of the KnowRob bridge embeds a *World Model Agent* as stated my method 3 and serves as a good reference example.

 Changelog
 ---------

+### 0.4.0

+* Extended functions in C client library (#31).
+* Fixed stability issued and memory leaks in C client library (#31).
+* Fixed bug that can hang the zyre bridge (#33).
+* Added more options on how to updates (OVERWRITE, UPDATE, APPEND, #34).
+* Added function block for aggregated pose queries (#29).
+* Added option to query for subgraphs (#27).
+* Added convenience launch script ``swm_launch.sh`` without the necessity to type commands at start up.

 ### 0.3.0 (02.11.2016)